mzhou356/stack_overflow_tag_classification/README.md

 ## Summary

-Using raw text data retrieved from _Stack Overflow_ posts to predict the main programming language tag for each post.
+Using raw text data retrieved from _Stack Overflow_ posts to perform question type classication.